spdx/spdx-spec/chapters/appendix-II-license-matching-guidelines-and-templates.md

 A template is composed of text with zero or more rules embedded in it.

 A rule is a variable section of a license wrapped between double angle brackets “<<>>” and is composed of 4 fields.
 Each field is separated with a semi-colon “;”.
-Rules cannot be embedded within other rules.
+Rules can be embedded only inside rules with a rule type of optional.
 Rule fields begin with a case sensitive tag followed by an equal sign “=”.

 Rule fields: